htondkar/Redux-To-do-list/README.md

-add your token to src/gitConfig.js => npm install => npm start
+Clone the repo => npm install => npm start

-This project is done for Zoha-Kish Co.
+This test project is done for Zoha-Kish Co.